The Irritating Little Toe

 Light rather than a heavy dusting of talc

-The use of a talcum type powder treated with an anti-fungal agent is important rather than an ordinary cosmetic talc.
+The use of a talcum-type powder treated with an anti-fungal agent is important rather than ordinary cosmetic talc.
 This dries the base.
-I have used a picture above from a well known company but other preparations are available and the type depicted is not a recommendation for a specific brand.
+I have used a picture above from a well-known company, but other preparations are available, and the type depicted is not a recommendation for a specific brand.
+Alternative sprays come as powder and dry, e.g Daktarin Aktiv (note available in the UK and may not be the same products in the USA or Australia).

 Don’t forget your footwear and socks.

 Ensure socks or tights are used only if necessary for the first two days to allow better air circulation.
-Clearly in winter this is impractical outside the house.
-Use footwear such as sandals, flip-flops to improve air to the feet.
-Clean the toe off at night and re-treat in the morning.
+Clearly, in winter, this is impractical outside the house.
+Use footwear such as sandals and flip-flops to improve air to the feet.
+Clean the toe off at night and retreat in the morning.
 Don’t pile blankets on (winter) to superheat your feet.
 Each time you treat the skin, wash, dry and rub as vigorously as you can.
 Once the loose skin is removed by rubbing, the skin will heal and form a new layer.
-By the end of the first week (5 days) the toe should be more comfortable and start to resolve.
+By the end of the first week (5 days), the toe should be more comfortable and start to resolve.
 Complete resolution may take 10 days.

 The shape of the toe at its base does not allow automatic drying.
-The deeper the cup, (coloured pink in the diagram) the higher the risk from this affliction.
-Scrupulous regular drying prevents this while failure to act can lead to maceration quickly.
-The condition is often populated with bacteria rather than fungal infection, but if left, fungal (mycotic) infection can follow causing the toe to split and the skin to develop a red rash.
-Bacteria are most frequently the reason for the unpleasant smell as they give off chemicals that create the offensive odour.
+The deeper the cup (coloured pink in the diagram), the higher the risk of this affliction.
+Scrupulous regular drying prevents this, while failure to act can lead to maceration quickly.
+The condition is often populated with bacteria rather than fungal infections.
+Still, if left, the fungal (mycotic) infection can follow, causing the toe to split and the skin to develop a red rash.
+Bacteria are frequently the reason for the unpleasant smell as they give off chemicals that create an offensive odour.
 The NHS link is excellent for more advice and goes into other types of concerns.